 In this section

-(2) provide evidence of competence in written or spoken English (GCSE grade C or equivalent) or an IELTS of 6.0 with no band below 5.5 (international students)
+(2) Applicants must provide evidence of competence in written or spoken English (GCSE grade C or equivalent) or an IELTS of 6.0 with no band below 5.5 (international students).

 (3) In exceptional circumstances, where an individual has substantial and significant experiential learning, a portfolio of written evidence demonstrating the meeting of graduate qualities (including subject-specific outcomes, as determined by the Course Committee) may be considered as an alternative entrance route.
 Evidence used to demonstrate graduate qualities may not be used for exemption against modules within the programme.